CnDE-M/GameTheory-EvolutionModel/README.md

 + "Battle of Sex" - 2 pure strategies
 + "Paper, Scissor and Rock" - mix strategy

+The project is done under the course "Evolution Biology" in Tongji University, Shanghai, China and online "Game Theory" in Yale University.
+A LaTex Format final thesis in Chinese is also shown.

 ---------------------------------------------------------------------------------------------------
 The project produced a generalized way of analyzing those game based on **evolution theory** idea.